 Regular and punctual student attendance is required by Nebraska State Statute (§79-201).
-The Board's policies require such attendance, the administration is responsible for developing further attendance rules and regulations, and students and parents are responsible for developing behaviors which will result in regular and punctual student attendance.
+The Board's policies require such attendance, the administration is responsible for developing further attendance rules and regulations, and students and parents are responsible for developing behaviors that will result in regular and punctual student attendance.
 The responsibility for the attendance of the child in school is fixed by law, upon the parents.
 It will be the duty of the school to inform parents of non-attendance.
-When a student receives 10 absences or the hourly equivalent in any semester, the Attendance Officer will follow the district's policy to address barriers to the student's attendance.